-In this course students learn pragmatic ways to analyse and design strategies that help them earn a sustainable competitive advantage in challenging business environments.
+In this course students learn pragmatic ways to analyse and design strategies that help them earn a sustainable competitive advantage.
+The approach is cognizant of the types of strategic challenges facing businesses on the continent.
 Students learn to identify strategies that will fit a firm (align with its strengths and capabilities internally) and also allow pragmatism in terms of a competitive position that meets competitor/environmental forces.

 Entrepreneurship and Innovation

 In the Entrepreneurship and Innovation course, we guide the MBA candidates as entrepreneurs and intrapreneurs through the first three months of launching a new venture with a focus on business in Africa.
 Students are primed to discover and address the major challenges facing the continent and capitalize on the greatest opportunities in which Africa is uniquely positioned to excel.
 Equipped with facts and data, tools for introspection, tactical knowledge and best practices in leadership and entrepreneurship, and the expertise of industry leaders and successful entrepreneurs, students choose a venture to pursue, put it through a rigorous testing and validation process, and gather the evidence and market acknowledgment that the concept is viable, valuable, usable, and feasible.
 At the end of the course, the students are put thru the rigor of pitching their idea to a panel of discerning investors during Intensive 4.

 Politics, Economics, and the context of African Business